-Resources for Essential Oils
+Resources for Essential Oils and DIY Projects

 There are many ways to purchase essential oils, including from a distributor (usually an MLM), directly from the company online, or from Amazon.